RRodriguezViegas/RRodriguezViegas/README.md

-# Hola!
-Mi nombre es Ramiro, o Rama para abreviar.
+# Hi there, my name is Ramiro, or Rama for short.

-Soy un programador fullstack apasionado por la tecnología desde siempre.
+I'm a fullstack developer passionate about technology since I was little

-### Teconologías
+### technologies
-Las principales tecnologías que manejo son:
+I mainly code on

 - **Javascript**
 - **React.js**